 Get outside in the sun — taking walks, going to the park or strolling on the beach.

-- Exercise.
-Movement is very vital to releasing negative energy and toxins.
-It helps release endorphins, those natural feel-good chemicals in the brain that improve mood and decrease depression and anxiety.
+- Exercise, because it releases endorphins.
+Endorphins are those natural, feel-good chemicals in the brain that improve mood and decrease depression and anxiety.

 Talk with your doctor if you are concerned about your own mental health or the mental health of a loved one.
 Together, you can determine an appropriate treatment plan that can help you enjoy the changing of the seasons.